 It was Ho Chi Minh that famously said:

-If you are going to do business or travel in Vietnam – it is important that you have an understanding of Vietnam and the war between America and Vietnam – because this war in many ways has in some way shaped the lives of those Vietnamese, you will meet.
+If you are going to do business or travel in Vietnam – it is important that you have an understanding of Vietnam and the war between America and Vietnam – because this war in many ways has shaped the lives of those Vietnamese, you will meet.

 Timeline and Highlights of the Vietnam War

 The Vietnam War is quite a complicated war.
 It is one of the longest wars America ever fought as it lasted 17 years and 4 months.
-Though Americans were in Vietnam long before 1964, it was in 1964 that Congress passed the Gulf of Tonkin Resolution, which allowed the US President to take any action necessary in the armed conflict.
+Though Americans were in Vietnam long before 1964, it was in 1964 that Congress passed the Gulf of Tonkin Resolution, which allowed the US President to take any action necessary in the armed conflict or Vietnam war.

 - US Maddox is attacked in the Gulf of Tonkin.
 This is later disputed but this gives the reason for America to enter the war.